RuiPedroDev/Stalkiana/README.md

 - Save and log if the user's following/follower count has changed;
 - Check who stopped/started following the user;
 - Check who the user stopped/started following;
-- Download instagram profile pictures;
+- Download profile pictures from a given public or private user;

 ## Prerequisites